-We take an early morning flight to Bagan.
+Although not tWe take an early morning flight to Bagan.
 Without doubt one of the most impressive religious sites anywhere in Asia, Bagan is an ancient city dating from the 9th to the 13th centuries with thousands of temples, stupas and monasteries covering an area of 140 square kilometres.
 A half-day tour of some of its most distinctive pagodas include visits to the Shwezigon Pagoda, the 13th century frescoes and cave temple of Wetkyi-in-Gubyaukgyi and the Ananda Pagoda, one of the best preserved monuments in the entire city.
 Late in the day we watch the sunset from a panoramic viewpoint on one of the upper terraces overlooking the temple site.

-ACCOMMODATION: Hotel Umbra Bagan (or similar) Grade: Standard Hotel
+ACCOMMODATION: Thazin Garden Hotel (or similar)